icodywu/High-Performance-Tensor-Permute/README.md

 as opposed to the straightforward method.

 By default, it utilizes a single thread.
 Multi-thread is activated by setting the parameter nThreads >1.
-By partitioning evenly along the first dim, i.e., [0], the proposed multi-thread operations literally linearly reduce the running time, until it saturates the memory bandwidth.
+By partitioning evenly along the first dim, i.e., [0], the proposed multi-thread operations linearly reduce the running time, until it saturates the memory bandwidth.

 Function permute_validation() uses the randomly generated tensors and permutations to test against the equality permute(tensor, perm_idx) -> permuted_tensor permute(permuted_tensor, perm_inv) = tensor, where perm_inv is the inverse array of perm_idx.
-The first set of tensor dimension and perm_idx is hand designed to test a particular corner case whereas the remaining test cases are randomly generated to expand coverage.
+The first set of tensor dimensions and perm_idx is hand-designed to test a particular corner case whereas the remaining test cases are randomly generated to expand coverage.

  Function measure_permute() measures the efficiency of the proposed permute()